 - For IT: create requests for new hardware, to report software problems, or to ask for access to company software.

 - For Human Resources: create requests for new hire desk setup, new job postings, or candidate referrals.

 - For Developers: create requests for bug reports, new product features, or technical help.

 Want more information?
 Watch a short video on how Requests can help your workflow.

 All Wrike users can access published Requests through the Workspace.
 Read below to learn about how non-Wrike users can submit requests.

 - Click the plus sign 1 in the Workspace's upper left-hand corner.
-If you are part of multiple accounts you'll be prompted to select an account.

 - Click "Request".
 2

 - Select the Request form you would like to use.
 3